Create a Sonar file for your solution

 C# plugins options

-Every C# plugin defines its own options that can be overridden, may it be through the Sonar configuration file that you've just created or through Sonar "System Settings" web page.
+Every C# plugin defines its own options that can be overriden, may it be through the Sonar configuration file that you've just created or through Sonar "System Settings" web page.
 You will find below the pages that describe each C# plugin options:

-Paths and File Patterns
+Paths and file patterns

 Each time you need to define the location of a file or a set of files, use '/' instead of '\' (even if that looks weird on a windows box)